schultzm/havic/README.md

 ### Advanced usage

-`havic` was originally designed to work for the VP1/P2A amplicon recommended by the Hepatitis A Virus Network ([HAVNET](https://www.rivm.nl/en/havnet)).
  During development of `havic`, it was recognised that HAV surveillance will likely move to whole genome sequencing in the near future.
 To improve utility of `havic` over the coming years, the software is written to allow the user to pass in any query sequence and any subject sequence.
 Prior to phylogenetic analysis, query headers listed under `TRIM_SEQS` will be trimmed to the subject target region given by `SUBJECT_TARGET_REGION`.
 Defining the subject target region in this way as opposed to using a bed file of coordinates is a feature to allow the user to not have to know in advance exactly where the target region is.
 With changing references, the target region may differ slightly from the expected region, so by allowing the mapper to find the region, the user is relieved the burden of having to find and define the region a priori.

 `havic` will read query sequences and map them to the subject sequence provided under `SUBJECT_FILE`.
 The subject file can be any single contig the user desires.  `havic` has been tested on HAV (~7.5kb) genomes with preliminary testing also being successful for Measles (~15.9kb) and SARS-CoV-2 (~30kb) genomes.
 The upper limit has not yet been found.